Simon Girty: American Revolutionary War

 In February 1778, Girty served as an interpreter during the expedition known as the Squaw Campaign.
 Hand intended to capture a British supply depot at the mouth of the Cuyahoga River but failed to control his men when they encountered a cluster of cabins that housed a small number of neutral Delaware.
-An old man and woman were killed and another woman wounded.
+An old man and woman were killed, and another woman was wounded.
 Girty, who had not been present, later guided a few of Hand's men to a place on the Mahoning River known as the Salt Licks.
-They discovered a group of women and children, and took one of the women prisoner.
+They discovered a group of women and children and took one of the women prisoner.
 The following morning, two of the men were scouting the area when they encountered a youth shooting birds and killed him.
 Girty rejoined Hand and was asked to guide the expedition back to Fort Pitt.
-Due to an early thaw, swollen streams and constant rain, Hand had decided to abandon the campaign.
+Due to an early thaw, swollen streams, and constant rain, Hand had decided to abandon the campaign.

-On March 28, 1778, Girty, McKee and a few others left Pittsburgh with the intention of joining the British at Detroit.
+On 28 March 1778, Girty, McKee and a few others left Pittsburgh with the intention of joining the British at Detroit.
 Girty's motivation for his defection is uncertain, but was likely the combination of his embitterment towards Patriot officials, the attitude of many Americans towards Indigenous people, and the influence of his friend and staunch Loyalist Alexander McKee.
 Girty and McKee first went to Coshocton and spoke to an assembly of the Delaware to convince them to abandon their neutrality and support the British.
-Hopocan, known as Captain Pipe, advocated war, however, Koquethaqechton counselled peace.
-The Delaware elected to remain neutral, however, Hopocan's war faction later split from the peace faction.
+Hopocan, known as Captain Pipe, advocated war; however, Koquethaqechton counselled peace.
+The Delaware elected to remain neutral; however, Hopocan's war faction later split from the peace faction.